wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

             // Set up the input channel for the counter counter.SetUpSource(1);

-            // Set the encoding type to 2X counter.SetUpSourceEdge(true, true);
+            // Set the decoding type to 2X counter.SetUpSourceEdge(true, true);

             // Set the counter to count down if the pulses are longer than .05 seconds